WalletScrutiny/WalletScrutinyCom/_android/com.zedpay.app.android.md

 ## Analysis

-- We signed up for the service and was able to find a Bech32 BTC address along with other accounts and currencies.
+- We signed up for the service and were able to find a Bech32 BTC address along with other accounts and currencies.
 - We were not provided with the seed phrases.
 - Withdrawal is only possible after KYC verification.
 - More information [about the wallet](https://zed-pay.com/blog/15):